Rhododendron (Man Shan Hong)

 There are over 1,200 species of rhododendron worldwide, with most being endemic in China.
 Azaleas and Tsutsusi are two of the subgenus of flowering shrubs found in the genus Rhododendron and the family Ericaceae.
 Typically rhododendrons are evergreen and azaleas are deciduous.
 Rhododendrons have ten or more stamens, azaleas have only five.
 Rhododendrons have large, paddle-shaped leaves and bell-shaped flowers that end in trusses.
 Azaleas have small, elliptical leaves, and trumpet or tubular-shaped flowers that end in shoots.
 Rhododendrons can grow to be 80 feet tall.
 Azaleas can grow to be 8 feet tall.
 Both have fragrant flowers that bloom in a wide array of colors from white, pink, gold, purple, orange, and red.

 Rhododendrons like the temperate zones of the Northern Hemisphere and prefer to live near or under trees.
 They are native to Asia, Europe, and North America.
 They like to grow in coarse grasses and shrubs.
-It can also be found growing in thin pine woods.
+They can also be found growing in thin pine woods.
 Azaleas and rhododendrons are now grown all over the world as popular ornamental garden plants.

 Flavors/Temps: Bitter, Pungent, Sour, Neutral, Toxic

-Key Constituents: Grayanotoxins (including Andromedotoxins), Flavonoids (including: Farrerol and Flavonol), Manganese, Iron, Zinc, Copper, Selenium, Sodium, Chromium, Cobalt, Cadmium, Nickel, Lead, Arsenic, Saponins, Tannins, Steroids, Glycosides, Quercetin, Rutin.
+Key Constituents: Grayanotoxins (including Andromedotoxins), Flavonoids (including: Farrerol and Flavonol), Manganese, Iron, Zinc, Copper, Selenium, Sodium, Chromium, Cobalt, Cadmium, Nickel, Lead, Arsenic, Saponins, Tannins, Steroids, Glycosides, Quercetin, Rutin

 Other flavonoids present in R. dauricum and R. arboreum show anti-inflammatory, anti-bacterial, and antioxidant properties.
 Some of these same flavonoids exert vasodilatation and myocardial preservation in vascular smooth and cardiac muscle cells.
-The plant and its constituents continue to be studied for possible development of a potent drug that could be used for treating cardiovascular disorders.
+The plant and its constituents continue to be studied for the possible development of a potent drug that could be used for treating cardiovascular disorders.